Emily Donelson

 Emily Tennessee Donelson (June 1, 1807 – December 19, 1836) was the acting first lady of the United States from 1829 to 1834 during the presidency of her uncle Andrew Jackson.
-She was the daughter of the brother of Jackson's wife.
-Jackson's wife, Rachel Donelson Jackson, died weeks before her husband's presidential inauguration.
+She was the daughter of the brother of Jackson's wife, Rachel Donelson Jackson, who died weeks before her husband's presidential inauguration.

 Donelson grew up among the Donelson and Jackson families in Tennessee, marrying her first cousin Andrew Jackson Donelson.
 The Donelsons worked for their uncle as his career in politics progressed and he attained the presidency.
 They moved into the White House with President Jackson, where Donelson served as the White House hostess.
 She was successful in the role despite her lack of formal training in etiquette, and she was well received by Washington society.
 The Petticoat affair caused a split between the Donelsons and the president, and Donelson returned home for much of 1830 and 1831.
 She eventually returned to the White House, but she grew sick, returning home and dying of tuberculosis at the age of 29.
 Donelson was the first First Lady born after the Declaration of Independence and the first born in the 19th century.